aschiffer186/Fermi/Fermi-Lang/Semantics.md

     * The value of an entity is either
         1. If the type of an entity is a fundamental type, the in memory representation of the associated object
 * Object: an object has an address, a size, and an in-memory representation
-* Variable: a variable is a strongly-typed identifier that has an associated entity
+* Variable: a variable is a strongly-typed identifier that has an associated entity.
 * Type: type is a named set of values of a certain size and the operations that can be performed on the values
 * Expression: an expression takes as an input one or more entities and returns one entity.
 The type of expression is the type of the returned entity and the value of the expression is the value of the returned entity.
 # Basic Types